Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 In Conclusion

 I hope this article was helpful, as we consider risk management an essential part of research.
-The reason I decided to title this article, “Protect Your Hard-Earned Principal at All Costs” is because I know how hard it is to generate wealth.
+The reason I decided to title this article, "Protect Your Hard-Earned Principal at All Costs" is that I know how hard it is to generate wealth.

 I also know what it feels like to lose money.